Martin was born

 Ollie Theophilus, Denver 1942

-After completing Basic Training in Denver, CO, Martin's Dad was stationed at the Marfa Army Air Base where he was a Link Trainer instructor (below).
+After completing Basic Training in Denver, CO, Martin's Dad was sent to Santa Ana Army Air Field in California and eventually stationed at the Marfa Army Air Base where he was a Link Trainer instructor (below).

 Dad's uniform jacket end WW II